Two Change Agents in the Church: Al Mohler and Mark Dever

 Regarding Mr. Johnson's statement that GCC won't participate in Graham’s crusades because Graham won't separate from Catholics and liberals, the following question could be asked: Billy Graham openly denies Biblical doctrine; why isn't that the reason GCC won't participate in his crusades?
 Mr. Johnson then questions why GCC should be separate from Dr. Mohler.
 After all, he states, “Al Mohler once participated in a Billy Graham crusade” and “Mohler has a connection to Graham.”
 Why does Mr. Johnson try to give the impression that Al Mohler “once participated” in a Billy Graham crusade or that Al Mohler has “a connection” to Graham when Dr. Mohler's participation in the Billy Graham crusade was in the capacity of Chairman?!
 According to Mr. Johnson, GCC will separate from Graham because he is connected to Catholics and liberals; yet, the GCC elders and pastors, knowing that Dr. Mohler is connected to the United Nations, won’t separate from him.
 Why?

-Update: Dr. Mohler signs The Manhattan Declaration: an ecumenical, dominionist/recontructionist manifesto drafted by a member of the CFR who serves UNESCO.
+Update: Dr. Mohler signed The Manhattan Declaration: An ecumenical, dominionist/recontructionist manifesto drafted by a member of the CFR who serves UNESCO.

 Dr. Mark Dever